 READ Harry's thoughts on why music education matters in this CutCommon interview.

-Musician Beneficiary Support generously provided by ANAMsyndicate – John Baldwin (dec) and Meredith Baldwin, Pamela and Malcolm Dingle, Stuart Kollmorgen OAM and Rodrigo Oliveira, Igor and Jenny Zambelli, Anne and Greg Sewell, Jan Grant, Roy Masters AM, Barry and Joan Miskin, Rob Piaggio, Robert Whitehead, Jan Williams, Peter and Jane Phillips
+Musician Beneficiary Support generously provided by ANAMsyndicate – Meredith Baldwin & the late John Baldwin, Pamela Dingle, Malcolm Dingle, Stuart Kollmorgen OAM & Rodrigo Oliveira, Igor & Jenny Zambelli, Anne & Greg Sewell, Jan Grant, Roy Masters AM, Barry & Joan Miskin, the late Rob Piaggio, Robert Whitehead, Jan Williams, Peter & Jane Phillips